-Should I consider a fixed home loan?
+Should I consider a fixed-rate home loan?

 The most important aspect of a fixed rate loan is balancing a rate you can afford against the certainty of your repayments.
 If you’re happy with the rate, want the surety of set payments and don’t think your circumstances will change within the term, then a fixed rate loan could be a good idea.